 Water consumption charges are calculated based on the amount of water used as indicated by the meter.
 One unit of water is equivalent to 748 gallons or 100 cubic feet (HCF).
-We distinguish the rate to be charged per unit of consumption with a two-tier system.
-Each tier has a different rate.
-The first tier for residential is $2.15 per unit of consumption and the second tier is $2.46 per unit of consumption.
+For residential accounts, there is a two tier system with different rates applied to the different tiers.

-Everyone begins on tier one and is charged at that rate until they exceed the number of units allowed at that rate.
+Residential accounts begin on tier one and are charged at that rate until they exceed the number of units allowed at that rate.
 For single family residential and master-metered single family residential, the first 13 units are charged at the first tier and any additional units are charged at the second tier.
 Multi-family and manufactured homes are given 7 units of consumption per dwelling unit at the first tier and any additional usage at the second tier.
-For multi-family the first tier is $1.99 per unit of consumption and the second tier is $2.28 per unit of consumption.

 1 unit = 748 gallons -or- 100 cubic feet (HCF)

 20 units = 14,960 gallons -or- 2000 cubic feet (HCF)